flytbase/flytdocs/source/docs/FlytOS/GettingStarted/InstallDepsOdroid.rst

 Troubleshooting
 ---------------

-* If you get an error while installation, please reboot and try again.
+* If the installation script throws an error, please reboot and try again.

 * If you get the error "Connection Timed Out":
   Please check your internet connection and run the script again.